CMagnac/CMagnac-first-blog/_posts/2022-12-28-mushroom-poisoning.md

 image: .png
 caption: <a href="https://pubchem.ncbi.nlm.nih.gov/">Image by Pubchem</a>
 ---
-## 1. Introduction

-nutrients (amino acids, polysaccharides) dietary cuisine probability of eating toxic mushrooms is high : knowledge deeplearning algorithm can help to identify toxic mushrooms example, note about the article of china deep convolutional neural network Lots of research with deep convolutional neural network Models use : AlexNet, VGG16, DenseNet, ResNet50
-CNN architectures
-CNN: multilayer of neural that recognizes visual patterns directly from pixel images Summary table (cnn.yml)

-## 1. Type of intoxication

-### 1.1 Cytotoxic mushroom

-nephrotoxicity +  hepatoxicity
-target liver and kidney
-amanitin, aminohexadieonic acid, orellanine
-Aminita and Cortinarius species

-### 1.2 Neurotoxic mushroom

-Psilocybin, muscarines, isoxazoles
-Agaricales mushrooms: Amanita, Clitocybe, Inocybe, Psilocybe, Gymnophilus.
-Hallucinogenic mushrooms

-### 1.3 Myotoxic mushroom

-rhabdomyolysis
-Russula and Tricholoma

-### 1.4 Metabolic, endocrine mushroom

-Pancytopenia, trichothecene, GABA-blocking, disulfiram-like Hypoglycemia, hyperprocalcitoninemia
-Polyporic mushroom

-### 1.5 Gastrointestinal irritant mushroom

-## 2. Orellanine
+Human has cooked and used mushrooms since ancient times.
+Even if mushrooms were appreciated for their culinar aspects, they were also used for magical or therapeutical activities.

+Nowadays, people sometimes prefer to gather mushroom by their own and the majority eats poisonous mushrooms because they don't have the knowledge to recognize the toxic one.

+Nowadays, magic mushrooms are used illegally for their psychotropic effects.
+The experience can go really bad and some consumers has been under psychiatric treatements for the rest of their life.

+Research about therapeutical usage and bio product is on the move.

+## 1. Edible vs poisonous

+### 1.1 Potential applications of medicinal mushrooms

+Here is a list extract from the Multidisciplinary Digital Publishing Institute.
+The link to the full article is at the end of the post in the bibliographies section.

++ Food consumption
++ Cosmetics (skin care formulations)
++ Biosorbent or bio-degradator
++ Green synthesis of metal nanoparticles
++ Bio-fertilizers
++ Therapeutic properties
++ Production of cellulolytic enzymes
++ Bioethanol production
++ Edible mushrooms based-films
++ Biomedical applications

+### 1.2 Poisonous mushrooms

+The probability of eating toxic mushrooms is high.

+As far as I remember, my university professor taught us that the path to the recognition of mushrooms is hard and you must yearly update your knowledge.
+Both on theoretical and practical ways.

+Research is focusing on deeplearning algorithm to help people to indentify toxic mushrooms.
+There is an interesting article about it.
+You can download the pdf article here: [downloadpdf]({% link download/cnn_classification.pdf %}).

+Research is using deep convolutional neural network (CNN).
+CNN are a multilayer of neural that recognizes visual patterns directly from pixel images.

+## 2. Type of intoxication

+There are six major types of intoxication by poisonous mushrooms.

+### 2.1 Cytotoxic mushroom

+**Amanita** and **Cortinarius** species are nephrotoxicity and  hepatoxicity.

++ Amanita species contain **amanitin**.
++ Cortinarius species contain **orellanine**.

+### 2.2 Neurotoxic mushroom

+Agaricales mushrooms belong to this neurotoxic class: Amanita, Clitocybe, Inocybe, Psilocybe, Gymnophilus.
+According to species, they contain: psilocybin, muscarines and isoxazoles.
+Hallucinogenic mushrooms belong to this class.

+### 2.3 Myotoxic mushroom

+They cause rhabdomyolysis which is a degradation of the skeletal muscle.
+Russula and Tricholoma species are myotoxic.

+### 2.4 Metabolic, endocrine mushroom

+Polyporic mushroom causes this type of clinical syndromes.
+Medic reports: pancytopenia, trichothecene, GABA-blocking, disulfiram-like effect, hypoglycemia and hyperprocalcitoninemia.

+### 2.5 Gastrointestinal irritant mushroom

+This is a common effect of several mushroom intoxication.

+## 3. Example of two active substances

+### 3.1 Orellanine

 nephrotoxic toxin
 mushroom species of Cortinarius genus